-All NRM works in reserves (such as weeding, reserve maintenance or vegetation rehabilitation) must be undertaken in accordance with the appropriate reserve management plans and with approval of the relevant Shire of Denmark staff.
+All environmental bushcare works in reserves (such as weeding, reserve maintenance or vegetation rehabilitation) must be undertaken in accordance with the appropriate reserve management plans and with approval of the relevant Shire of Denmark staff.
 Where such plans & strategies do not yet exist, the Shire of Denmark will work in partnership with the volunteers, in the development of an agreed Activity Plan for the Friends of Reserve group.

-The NRM activities undertaken in reserves by Friends of Reserve groups will largely depend on the level of NRM training and skills of the group and can range from basic to more specialised NRM activities.
+The environmental bushcare activities undertaken in reserves by Friends of Reserve groups will largely depend on the level of training and skills of the group and can range from basic to more specialised activities.
 Some more specialised activities may require a process of technical training of group members, and this will be assessed on a case-by-case basis by the Shire of Denmark staff.

 Training courses and workshops are offered by numerous independent organisations and government agencies for specialised activities such as field surveys of fauna and flora, dieback control, and seed collecting from native plants.
 The Shire of Denmark is supportive of specialised field events and training programs for Friends of Reserve members, either through courses organised by the Shire, by members of the Friends of Reserve groups, or by qualified independent organisations.
+Persons undertaking activities requiring specialist skills will require formal training and certification by recognised accreditors including but not limited to utilising power tools such as chainsaws, and use of chemicals such as herbicide spraying.

-A Friends of Reserve group will, of their own concern for their members' safety, be responsible for applying appropriate Occupation Health and Safety (OH&S) procedures and ensuring members' personal safety during any works undertaken in Shire reserves.
+A Friends of Reserve group will, of their own concern for their members' safety, be responsible for applying appropriate Work Health and Safety (WHS) procedures and ensuring members' personal safety during any works undertaken in Shire reserves.
 Group leaders should encourage members to wear suitable protective clothing, apply sunscreen and wear a wide brimmed hat, and should ensure that members are made aware of risks of exposure to sun when working outdoors.
+No Friends of members are to undertake activities in isolation, and must at all times be accompanied by another responsible team member.